chalmerlowe/intro_to_sprinting/class_materials/lesson_04_github_overview.md

 ![Fork link to original repo](images/fork-repo-link.png)
 4. The next step will be to clone the repo from your online Github account to your local computer.
 That step will be covered in depth in the next lesson: [Git Overview](./lesson_05_git_overview.md)

-# Hands-on

-For the hands-on portion of the Calculator project, you will need to fork the calculator repo.

-1. Navigate to this github repo: [RPN Calculator](https://github.com/chalmerlowe/python-rpncalc-20170506)
-2. Fork the repo to your github account as described in the instructions above.
-3. The next step: Cloning the repo to your local computer, will be covered in the next lesson [Git Overview](./lesson_05_git_overview.md).

 # Resources

 Curious about the difference between a Fork and a Clone?
 See the StackOverflow discussion of: ["Are git forks actually git clones?"](http://stackoverflow.com/questions/6286571/are-git-forks-actually-git-clones)